-ACHIEVE MENT STANDARDS No. of Credits Ext.
-Int.
-91153 Carry out a practical investigation in a biology context, with supervision.
-4 91155 Demonstrate understanding of adaptation of plants or animals to their way of life 3 91157 Demonstrate understanding of genetic variation and change.
+ACHIEVEMENT STANDARDS No. of Credits 91153 Community a managinal invastination in a higher constant with some or inity Ext.
+Int. , , , , , 4 91155 Demonstrate understanding of adaptation of plants or animals to their way of life 3 91157 Demonstrate understanding of genetic variation and change.
 4 91158 Investigate a pattern in an ecological community with supervision.
 4 91159 Demonstrate understanding of gene expression.
-4
+4 • Total No. of Credits 1 9